Skip to main content

 Why was the IRA distribution reported as a taxable event when it was sent to another company?

-If Allianz Life of NY did not receive transfer paperwork and a letter of acceptance from the other company, even if the check was made payable to the other company, we report the transaction because we do not have confirmation that the distribution went directly to an IRA at another company.
-If the distribution did go directly to an IRA at another company, please provide us with confirmation of this from the receiving company.
-If you perform an eligible 60-day rollover (indirect rollover), the IRS Form 5498 from the receiving company should report the receipt of the indirect rollover contribution.
-You should consult a tax professional for information on the proper income tax reporting of a rollover from an IRA.
+If Allianz Life of NY did not receive IRA transfer paperwork and a letter of acceptance from the other company, even if the check was made payable to the other company, we report the transaction on Form 1099-R because we do not have confirmation that the distribution went directly into an IRA at another company.
+If the distribution did go directly into an IRA at another company, please provide us with confirmation of this from the receiving company.

 Reminder: If you complete an IRA-to-IRA indirect rollover, you generally cannot, within a 12-month period from the date you received the distribution, make another indirect rollover of a distribution from any of your IRAs to another IRA.